ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can select a recipe from the list so that I can view the full details of a recipe._**

   Recipe cards are available in Browse Recipes, My Favourites and My Recipes pages.
 All these pages display 12 recipe cards per page.
-Once a recipe card is selected by clicking anywhere on the card, users are directed to the Recipe Details page, which displays the full detalis of the recipe.
+Once a recipe card is selected by clicking anywhere on the card, users are directed to the Recipe Details page, which displays the full details of the recipe.

   <img src="docs/images/testing/us-recipe-details.png" width=800>

 * **_As a Site User, I can view the comments posted by others so that I can see the feedback and conversation for each recipe._**

-  Comment section is available on Recipe Details page underneath the recipe, where comments are display in ascending order based on posting dates.
-Users can views the feedback and conversation for each recipe here.
+  Comment section is available on Recipe Details page underneath the recipe, where comments are displayed in ascending order based on posting dates.
+Users can view the feedback and conversation for each recipe here.

   <img src="docs/images/testing/us-comment.png" width=800>